kyma-incubator/examples/README.md

 Project is built using: mvn clean package or mvn clean install.
 It uses jib (https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to build and push to a docker registry (which does not require a local docker install).
 You **must** use the following maven properties to adapt to your local installation:

 * docker.repositoryname: Docker repository that the image will be published to
-* jib.credentialhelper: docker credential helper that will be used to acquire docker hub
+* jib.credentialhelper: docker credential helper that will be used to acquire docker hub (adapt to YOUR Operating System, pass or secretservice for Linuy, wincred for Windows and osxkeychain for Linux)

 You **can** use the following maven properties to adapt to your local installation: